 - Your application will be assessed to see whether you have demonstrated the skills, knowledge and behaviours required at the appropriate level for the post.
 Please ensure that you provide evidence to support how you meet all the relevant criteria, which are explained in the 'competencies required for the role' section.
-The selection panel will be: - The selection panel will be: - o Jo Clift, Chair Designate taking up Chair position from 1 April 2024 - o Jacqui Francis, Independent Panel Member - Simeon London, osteopath member of Council - New lay Council member TBC (will have been appointed but not yet in post) - If 20 or more applications are received, it is likely that your application will be preassessed before it is passed to the shortlisting panel for consideration.
-You should be aware that, in this situation, your application might not be considered in full by the panel. - By middle of May 2024, we aim to have made a decision about which candidates will be invited for interview, taking into account the evidence provided in your application.
-Interviews will take place in person in 10 July 2024.
-If you are invited to interview, you will only be invited to attend on one of these dates. - Prior to your interview you will be asked whether you require any 'reasonable adjustments' to be made to facilitate your participation in the process. - If invited to interview, the panel may ask you questions about your experience and expertise and may also ask specific questions to find out whether you meet the specified competencies.
-You could be asked to give a short presentation and/or to take part in a group discussion with other candidates. - The candidates who best fit the criteria will be recommended for appointment. - The Privy Council's decision about whether to offer the appointment will be informed by advice from the Professional Standards Authority for Health and Social Care about the process the GOsC has used to select the recommended candidate. - If you are successful, you will receive a letter from the Privy Council appointing you as a Council member of the General Osteopathic Council. - If you are unsuccessful, you will be notified by the GOsC's Human Resources Manager. - If, after interview, your application is unsuccessful and you would like feedback, please email Amanda Chadwick or Jane Saunders, Human Resources team at: hr@osteopathy.org.uk.
+The selection panel will be: - The selection panel will be: - Jo Clift, Chair of Council - Aishnine Benjamin, Independent Panel Member - Sandie Ennis, osteopath Council member - Gill Edelman, lay Council member - If 20 or more applications are received, it is likely that your application will be preassessed before it is passed to the shortlisting panel for consideration.
+You should be aware that, in this situation, your application might not be considered in full by the panel. - By end April, we aim to have made a decision about which candidates will be invited for interview, taking into account the evidence provided in your application.
+Interviews will take place in person on 21 May 2025. - Prior to your interview you will be asked whether you require any 'reasonable adjustments' to be made to facilitate your participation in the process. - If invited to interview, the panel may ask you questions about your experience and expertise and may also ask specific questions to find out whether you meet the specified competencies.
+You could be asked to give a short presentation and/or to take part in a group discussion with other candidates. - The candidates who best fit the criteria will be recommended for appointment. - The Privy Council's decision about whether to offer the appointment will be informed by advice from the Professional Standards Authority for Health and Social Care about the process the GOsC has used to select the recommended candidate. - If you are successful, you will receive a letter from the Privy Council appointing you as a Council member of the General Osteopathic Council. - If you are unsuccessful, you will be notified by the GOsC's Human Resources Manager. - If, after interview, your application is unsuccessful and you would like feedback, please email Amanda Chadwick or Jane Saunders, Human Resources team at: hr@osteopathy.org.uk